Idiot Girls and School Ghost: School Anniversary: Cast

+Production

+During its development stage in July 2023, the project participated in the 16th Network of Asian Fantastic Films (NAFF) Project Market, where it won the NAFF Korean Award and a cash prize of KRW 10 million.

 Release

-Film Festivals
+Film festivals

 On July 7, 2024, the film had its world premiere at the 28th Bucheon International Fantastic Film Festival in the Korean Fantastic: Features section.

-The film had its screening at various film festivals such as, 57th Sitges International Fantastic Film Festival of Catalonia (2024) - Sitges Family - Fantastic Teens in Spain, Kaohsiung Film Festival (2024) - Annual Theme: Trapped in Youth in Taiwan, Jakarta Film Week (2024) - FANTASEA in Indonesia, Lund International Fantastic Film Festival: LIFFF (2024) in Sweden, 21st Jecheon International Music & Film Festival: JIMFF (2025) in South Korea and Weird Weekender International Film Festival Stuttgart: IFFS (2025) in Germany.
+The film had its screening at various film festivals such as, 57th Sitges International Fantastic Film Festival of Catalonia (2024) - Sitges Family - Fantastic Teens in Spain, Kaohsiung Film Festival (2024) - Annual Theme: Trapped in Youth in Taiwan, Jakarta Film Week (2024) - FANTASEA in Indonesia, Lund International Fantastic Film Festival: LIFFF (2024) in Sweden, 21st Jecheon International Music & Film Festival: JIMFF (2025) in South Korea, Weird Weekender International Film Festival Stuttgart: IFFS (2025) in Germany, and Yangpyeong Bridge Film Festival (2026) in South Korea.

 Theatrical release

-It was released theatrically on November 6, 2024 in South Korea.
+It was released theatrically on November 6, 2024, in South Korea by Studio Santa Claus Entertainment.

-Reception

 Box Office

 The film was released on 203 screens on November 6, 2024.

-According to the Korean Box Office Information System (KOBIS), as of August 11, 2025, the film's total gross is $185,448 and 30,042 admissions.
+According to the Korean Box Office Information System (KOBIS), as of August 11, 2025, the film's total gross is US$178,458 from 30,109 admissions.